Submitty/submitty.github.io/_docs/developer/how_to_contribute.md

   *What bug(s) is the PR attempting to fix?*
   If it's a bug, it's a good idea to try to reproduce the problem from the current master branch.
-Make sure you understand the sequence of actions needed to produce the erroreous behavior.
+Make sure you understand the sequence of actions needed to produce the erroneous behavior.

   *What new feature(s) is the PR adding?*
   If it's a new feature, make sure you understand the purpose of the